EducationEducation

 4. Denominator is based on children of school-going age: 7-17 years.

 All schools were closed between March and June 2020, due to COVID-19 and lockdown.
-From June, schools were partially re-opened, but only for specific grades.
-Schools re-opened for all grades from late August 2020, but even then they ran at reduced capacity, with rotational timetabling of classes.
+From June, schools partially re-opened, but only for specific grades.
+Schools re-opened for all grades from late August 2020, but even then, they operated at reduced capacity with rotational timetabling of classes.

 Reported attended rates remained at 98% in 2021 and 2022.
 Of the 12.8 million children aged 7-17 years in 2022, 12.5 million were reported to attend school (98%), while 300,000 were not attending.
 The lowest attendance rates were in the Western Cape (95.7%).

-The General Household Survey asks about reasons for non-attendance for those who are not attending an educational institution.
+The GHS asks about reasons for non-attendance for those who are not attending an educational institution.
 The main reasons for non-attendance can be divided into three main categories: system failures (including exclusions and quality problems); financial barriers; and illness or disability.
 Together, these account for nearly two thirds of non-attendance.

 Disability is also an important reason, accounting for 11% of non-attendance in 2022 and again pointing to a failure in the education system to accommodate children with disabilities.
 Illness accounted for an additional 5% of the non-attendance rate.

-Pregnancy accounts for 2% of all non-attendance and 7% of non-attendance amongst teenage girls who are not attending school.1
+Pregnancy accounts for 2% of all non-attendance, and 7% of non-attendance amongst teenage girls who are not attending school.6

-Although the costs of education are cited as a barrier for those who are not attending (and who tend to be older), the overall attendance rate for children in the lower income quintiles is not significantly lower than those in the wealthier quintiles.
+Although the costs of education are cited as a barrier to attendance, the overall attendance rate for children in the lower income quintiles is not significantly lower than those in the wealthier quintiles.

 Attendance rates alone do not capture the regularity of children’s school attendance or their progress through school.
-Research has shown that children from more disadvantaged backgrounds – with limited economic resources, lower levels of parental education, or who have lost their mother – are less likely to enrol in school and are more prone to dropping out or progressing more slowly than their more advantaged peers.
-Racial inequalities in school advancement remain strong.2 Similarly, school attendance rates tell us nothing about the quality of teaching and learning.3 Inequalities in learning outcomes are explored through standardised tests such as those used in the international SAQMEC,4 TIMMS and PIRLS studies.5 The DBE’s Annual National Assessments have been discontinued.
+Research has shown that children from more disadvantaged backgrounds – with limited economic resources, lower levels of parental education, or who have lost their mother – are more prone to dropping out or progressing more slowly than their more advantaged peers.
+Racial inequalities in school advancement remain strong.7 Similarly, school attendance rates tell us nothing about the quality of teaching and learning.8 Inequalities in learning outcomes are explored through standardised tests such as those used in the international SAQMEC,9 TIMMS and PIRLS studies.10 The DBE’s Annual National Assessments11 have been discontinued.

-Gustafsson M (2011) The When and How of Leaving School: The Policy Implications of New Evidence on Secondary School in South Africa.
+Gustafsson M. The When and How of Leaving School: The Policy Implications of New Evidence on Secondary School in South Africa.
 Stellenbosch Economic Working Papers 09/11.
-Stellenbosch: Stellenbosch University;
+Stellenbosch: Stellenbosch University.
+2011.

-2 Crouch L (2005) Disappearing Schoolchildren or Data Misunderstanding?
+7 Crouch L. Disappearing School Children or Data Misunderstanding?
 Dropout Phenomena in South Africa.
-North Carolina, USA: RTI International;
+North Carolina: RTI International.
+2005.

-Lam D & Seekings J (2005) Transitions to Adulthood in Urban South Africa: Evidence from a Panel Survey.
-Prepared for the International Union for the Scientific Study of Population (IUSSP) general conference, 18 – 23 July 2005, Tours, France;
+Lam D, Seekings J. Transitions to Adulthood in Urban South Africa: Evidence from a Panel Survey.
+The International Union for the Scientific Study of Population (IUSSP) general conference; 18-23 July 2005; Tours, France.2005.

-Lam D, Ardington A & Leibbrandt M (2011) Schooling as a lottery: Racial differences in school advancement in urban South Africa.
-Journal of Development Economics, 95: 121-136.
+Lam D, Ardington A, Leibbrandt M. Schooling as a lottery: Racial differences in school advancement in urban South Africa.
+Journal of Development Economics.
+2011, 95:133-136.

-3 Spaull N & Taylor S (2015) Access to what?
+8 Spaull N, Taylor S. Access to what?
 Creating a composite measure of educational quantity and educational quality for 11 African countries.
-Comparative Education Review, 59(1):133-165.
+Comparative Education Review.
+2015, 59(1):133-165.

-4 The Southern and Eastern Africa Consortium for Monitoring Education Quality.
-See http://www.sacmeq.org/?q=sacmeq-members/south-africa/sacmeq-reports
+9 The Southern and Eastern Africa Consortium for Monitoring Education Quality.
+SACMEQ Reports.
+2020. http://www.sacmeq.org/?q=sacmeq-members/south-africa/sacmeq-reports

-5 International Association for the Evaluation of Educational Achievement: Trends in International Mathematics and Science Study & Progress in International Reading Literacy Study.
-See http://www.pirls.org/
+10 International Association for the Evaluation of Educational Achievement: Trends in International Mathematics and Science study & Progress in International Reading Literacy Study.
+Data to Improve Education Worldwide.
+2020. http://www.pirls.org/

 The General Household Survey asks: “Is (name) currently attending school or any other educational institution?”
 A simple “yes” or “no” reply is required.